-Art Deco bridge tally, from the 1930s used to advertise W. Earl Ewart's printing business in Birmingham, Alabama.
-The top has a theater style crest of red, black and blue gray.
-Surrounding that is a red boarder with black hearts, diamonds, clubs and spades.
-The side boarders are black with blue gray swirls.
+1930s Art Deco bridge tally used to advertise W. Earl Ewart’s printing business in Birmingham, Alabama.
+The top has a theater-style crest of red, black and blue-gray.
+Surrounding that is a red border with black hearts, diamonds, clubs, and spades.
+The side borders are black with blue-gray swirls.

 The advertisement on the top reads: